Passant-Selim/Book-Store/README.md

 *Bookstore Backend*
-This is the backend server for a bookstore application built with Node.js, Mongoose, and MongoDB Atlas.
+-This is the backend server for a bookstore application built with Node.js, Mongoose, and MongoDB Atlas.

 *Features:
-CRUD operations for books.
+-CRUD operations for books.

 *Technologies Used:
 -Node.js.